Korean Street Snacks: Dalgona, Hotteok, and Iconic Treats You Must Try

 Another iconic winter street snack, Bungeoppang is a fish-shaped pastry, similar to a waffle, typically filled with sweet red bean paste (pat).
 You might also find variations with custard cream (choux cream) or even savory fillings like sweet potato or pizza.
 The crispy edges and warm, soft interior make it an irresistible seasonal delight.

-Where to Find It: Bungeoppang stalls appear like magic once the weather turns cold, usually from late autumn through winter.
+Where to Find It: Bungeoppang stalls pop up like magic once the weather turns cold, usually from late autumn through winter.
 Look for vendors with fish-shaped molds in bustling areas like Myeongdong, Hongdae, or near subway exits.

 Price Range: Varies depending on size and filling, usually ₩1,000 - ₩2,000 for 1-3 pieces.